-Crises in Lebanon Are Sparking a Societal UprisingAn Altamar podcast interview with President of the Middle East Institute
+Crises in Lebanon Are Sparking a Societal UprisingAn Altamar podcast interview with

 The blast that rocked Beirut on August 4 left at least 200 Lebanese dead, thousands injured and about 5% of the population homeless.
 It rattled a nation already afflicted by the pandemic, an economic crisis and severe mismanagement.
 In response to mass protests, the prime minister and entire government cabinet resigned, throwing the country into further chaos.

 Paul Salem, one of the world’s leading experts on the Middle East, joined the Altamar podcast team of Peter Schechter and Muni Jensen to discuss whether Lebanon can recover — and tackle its underlying flaws and limitations.
 Salem is the president of the Middle East Institute (MEI), a think tank that specializes in evaluating political change, transition and conflict within regional and international relations of the Middle East.

 He is the author and editor of numerous books and reports on the region.
 Prior to joining MEI, Salem was the founding director of the Carnegie Middle East Center in Beirut.
 Before that, he was director of the Fares Foundation and founded and directed the Lebanese Center for Policy Studies, Lebanon’s leading public policy think tank.

 According to Salem, Lebanon faces a number of existential issues that make it difficult for the country to recuperate.
 Perhaps the biggest problem is the widening presence of the militant group, Hezbollah, “which does not obey the Lebanese constitution or Lebanese authorities and, basically, is a state within a state, which is a kind of mortal wound that Lebanon cannot fix on its own.”
 Salem points out that the Hezbollah problem cannot be resolved without a far-in-the-future regional solution that includes Iran.